Our Philosophy

 Your celebration should taste like the place you chose.

-Sadia founded OystHERS in 2018 in Robinhood Cove, harvesting daily to ensure every oyster arriving at your table is as fresh as the tide that morning.
-Her operation embodies exactly what I look for in a sourcing partner: intimate scale, daily attention, and genuine pride in what the water produces.
+Sadia founded OystHERS in 2018 in Robinhood Cove, harvesting daily to ensure every oyster arriving at your table is as fresh as sea air.
+Her operation embodies everything I look for in a sourcing partner: intimate scale, dedicated attention, and deep pride in what she draws from the water.

-Beth’s fresh herbs and handmade soaps perfume the air like an invitation to step inside her booth at the Portland Farmer’s Market.
-What awaits are intensely flavored greens, unusual vegetables, edible flowers — the kind of ingredients that make menu planning feel like play.
+Beth’s fresh herbs and handmade soaps perfume the air and invite you to step inside her booth at the Portland Farmer’s Market.
+What awaits are intensely flavored greens, vibrant vegetables, edible flowers, and ingredients that make menu planning feel like play.
 Beth has a gift for growing things that spark curiosity in the kitchen.

 Want to meet the full community of farmers and purveyors behind every menu?